Live in prod · ML-DSA-65 Patent Pending

 Any model.
 Any provider.
 One line.

-HiveWidget is the customer-side trust layer for AI.
-Your LLM call stays where it is.
-After the response returns, the widget runs a 5-stage pipeline — COMPILE, COMPRESS, AMPLIFY, CERTIFY, WRITEBACK — and hands back an ML-DSA-65 (FIPS 204) post-quantum certificate.
-The cert binds prompt_hash, response_sha256, enrichment_sha256, tenant_did, and partner_id.
-Tamper with any of them and the signature breaks.
-Public verify, no shared secret.
+HiveWidget is a trust layer that lives on your side of the call.
+Your LLM call stays exactly where it is.
+Once the response comes back, the widget runs it through five quick stages: COMPILE, COMPRESS, AMPLIFY, CERTIFY, WRITEBACK.
+At the end you get an ML-DSA-65 (FIPS 204) post-quantum certificate.
+That cert locks in prompt_hash, response_sha256, enrichment_sha256, tenant_did, and partner_id.
+Change any one of them and the signature breaks.
+Anyone can check it, and there's no shared secret involved.

 What each piece does for you